Monday 24th October, 2022

 A review of the 12 available clinical trials of massage for shoulder pain found that general massages only gave short term relief and no improvement in function (1).

-the two main scientifically proven causes of shoulder pain that commonly get overlooked
+The two scientifically proven causes of shoulder pain your doctor probably will not consider

 Head forward posture